directus-labs/guest-authoring/directus-solidstart/index.md

 Create a text input field called title and a WYSIWYG input field called content.
 In Roles & Permissions, give the Public role read access to the new collection.
 Create 3 items in the new collection - here's some sample data.

-Now, we go to our `src/lib/directus.js` and create our new fetcher.
+Open `src/lib/directus.js` and create our new fetcher.

 ```js
 export const getPage = (slug) =>